Hong Kong’s best cafés

 This artisan café opened in 2015 serving smooth coffee with cute latte art and pies from Tai Tai Pie Pie.
 The coffee beans at Steam are a mix of South American blend and imports from Asia, and they offer dairy-free options too – coconut latte, anyone?
 Its relaxing atmosphere makes it a perfect spot to get away from the hustle and bustle and the friendly staff always manage to put a smile on your face.

-If you’re looking to tool up while you fuel up, Toolss is a coffee shop that doubles up as a stationary shop.
+If you’re looking to tool up while you fuel up, Toolss is a coffee shop that doubles up as a stationery shop.
 Adjacent to JCCAC in Shek Kip Mei, this compact little café invites diners to enjoy a cup of joe on wooden stools.
 The only downside is the tiny size of the place it can only fit around eight people at a time.
-But while you wait for a seat, you can have a browse at their fantastically quirky selection of stationary and magazines.
+But while you wait for a seat, you can have a browse at their fantastically quirky selection of stationery and magazines.

 French windows, tatami-style seating, wooden decor and colourful wall paintings – this Japanese-inspired coffee shop in Ma On Shan is bright and airy, perfect for a mid-day catch up with friends.
 The food, served on simple wooden trays, will have you salivating: coconut soufflés and matcha crepe cakes, tonkatsu sets and onigiris.
 There are also some fun twists on the coffee menu such as a red bean matcha latte, Bailey's coffee and Taiwanese pineapple beer.